elijahcarrel/inbox-comics/README.md

    `> db.syndications.findOne({ identifier: "calvinandhobbes" });`

 ### Opening a production database console.
-1. The URL and password for the production database are, of course, secret.
-Ask
-   @elijahcarrel or find them at [the Vercel environment variables settings](https://vercel.com/inboxcomics/app/settings/environment-variables).
+1. The URL and password for the production and staging database are, of course, secret.
+Ask @elijahcarrel or find them at [the Vercel environment variables settings](https://vercel.com/inboxcomics/app/settings/environment-variables).